2013 OGP Summit

 OGP was formally launched in September 2011 when eight founding governments – Brazil,

-endorsed an Open Government Declaration, and published national OGP action plans with specific
+n Open Government Declaration, and published national

+open government reform commitments.
 In just two years, the eight founding OGP countries have

-been joined by a further 53 countries bringing the total to 61 participating countries.
-Their
+been joined by a further 53 countries bringing the total to

-combined population is 1.94 billion, based on the 2012 statistics from the World Bank (the latest
+combined population is 1.94 billion, based on the 2012 statistics from the

 available figures).